chrishanyu/NexusAI/memory-bank/progress.md

    - Status enums defined (MessageStatus)

 3. **Services Layer**
-   - FirebaseService singleton with offline persistence
+   - FirebaseService singleton with offline persistence (100MB cache)
    - AuthService with Google Sign-In authentication
    - ConversationService with CRUD and real-time listeners
-   - MessageService with optimistic UI and pagination
+   - MessageService with optimistic UI, pagination, real-time sync
    - PresenceService with typing indicators
    - LocalStorageService with SwiftData caching
+   - MessageQueueService for offline queue management
-   - All services compile and ready for use
+   - All services fully implemented and working

-4. **Authentication** ⭐ NEW
+4. **Authentication**
    - Google Sign-In integration with Firebase Auth
    - AuthViewModel with state management
    - LoginView with accessibility support